Skip to content

 LDAP authentication

-LDAP (Lightweight Directory Access Protocol) is a software protocol that allows anyone to find organizations, individuals, and other resources in a network.
+LDAP (Lightweight Directory Access Protocol) is a protocol used to locate organizations, individuals, and other resources within a network.

 Create an authentication mode

-2. In the left navigation bar, click Show more > LDAP authentication.
+1. In the left navigation bar, navigate to Show more > LDAP authentication.

 • Host: the LDAP hostname.